 Arizona State Treasurer

 Kimberly Yee is the State Treasurer of Arizona.
-She is Arizona's chief banking and investment officer and oversees the cash management of Arizona's $40 billion state budget and payments to agencies, local governments and schools.
+She is Arizona's chief banking and investment officer and oversees the cash management of Arizona's $64.7 billion state budget and payments to agencies, local governments and schools.
 Upon taking office in January 2019, assets under management were at $15.4 billion.
-Today, assets under management stand at over $24 billion, an increase of over 50 percent in two years.
-The Arizona Permanent Land Endowment Trust Fund has also hit historic record highs under Treasurer Yee's administration.
+Today, assets under management stand at nearly $30 billion, an increase of 95%.

 Treasurer Yee is the Chairman of the Arizona Board of Investment and State Loan Commission and is a member of the State Land Selection Board.
 She also serves as Chairman of the Financial Literacy Task Force, Arizona's first-ever statewide body dedicated to advancing personal money management and financial awareness for students, senior citizens, military families and vulnerable populations.